 Know that there are no right things you should do or say.

 If you start off verbalizing your thoughts early on, you will increase the risk of some of them coming back to haunt you.
 Saying little is best.

 As soon as you hear negative stuff, turn your listening volume off.
 You will exhaust your emotional gas tank quickly if you get confrontational about all this.
 Again, saying little is better.

-With some soul searching, you will be better able to balance your own thoughts and decided for yourself how you will remember and judge this situation over the long haul.
+With some soul searching, you will be better able to balance your thoughts and decided for yourself how you will remember and judge this situation over the long haul.
 And the only judgments that matter is your own.

 You can influence others, but you cannot change them.
 And always remember that your emotional tank will run dry quicker than you think.

-I am old now and have experienced 3 different suicides.
+I am old now and have experienced three different suicides.
 A co-worker, a best friend, and my wife.
 That does not make me an expert on anything.
 But I have also listened to 100’s of others in survivors in support groups over the years.

-Don’t make statements about your disappointment, the cause or who is to blame.
+Don’t make comments about your disappointment, the cause or who is to blame.
 The best single statement that will give you room to maneuver is “I am doing the best I can right now.”

 Avoid dialogue with others (most of whom will be ill-prepared as well).
 Just say something like “I am not ready or prepared to discuss this right now.”
 You might also add “Maybe a little later” for those you will be obligated to, like family.

 The delay will give you time to sort out the crowd that you said: “maybe later.”
 Some will be in the category where “maybe later” might never occur.
 Don't let yourself feel obligated to engage the teller at the bank, or your car mechanic.
 If you don’t do this you will accentuate your distress, and tire of overlapping dialogues that drain emotional energy.